What is the Babbasa Equal Opportunity Ambassador Network?

 How many hours will I need to commit?

-The extent of your commitment will vary a lot depending on the challenges that you take up.
+The extent of your commitment will vary a lot depending on the challenges that you take up and your availability.
 However, we estimate that you could be committing anywhere between 1 to 5 hours per month over the 12 months you spend as an EOA depending on what challenges you are undertaking.
+This is a flexible commitment and there are ways to support Babbasa’s mission whether you have minimal time capacity or would like to take on more!

 Want To Know More?